N3RDIUM/Archer/readme.md

 ## Roadmap
 *TODO: Move the channel assets to a dedicated repo*

+Currently working on: Devlog 1 (code completed, video creation in progress)

 - [x] Basic solid sphere scene with camera implementation [Devlog 1]
 - [ ] Skybox [Devlog 2a]
 - [ ] Reflections [Devlog 2b]